wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.5 =
+* NEW: Performance optimization for large number of records.
+* Change: State / Region from Customers / Orders are no longer editable.
+* Fixed: Issues in updating customers and orders.
+* Fixed: Product weight units did not match with WPeC product edit window.

 = 1.4 =
 * NEW: Search, view, modify and delete variations of Products (paid versions only, requires WPeC 3.8+).